waveform-computing/compoundpi/docs/cpid.rst

 .. note::

-    If you explicitly set a user and/or group for the daemon (with the :option:`-u` and :option:`-g` options), be aware that using the Pi's camera typically requires membership of the ``video`` group.
+    If you explicitly set a user and/or group for the daemon (with the :option:`cpid -u` and :option:`cpid -g` options), be aware that using the Pi's camera typically requires membership of the ``video`` group.
     Furthermore, the specified user and group must have the ability to create and remove the pid lock file.